top of page

 Submission Notes:

 2. Please include your name and email in your metadata.
-Look up how to add metadata to a song (there are youtube videos that show you) if you don't know how to do this.
+Look up how to add metadata to a song (more info here: https://youtu.be/gnt-UzfTXUA?t=892) if you don't know how to do this.
+Wav files do not store metadata.
+AIF files do.
+AIFs are the preferred option if you don't have DISCO (DISCO will hold metadata even if you uploaded wav files as they generate an mp3 for each track), otherwise mp3s are fine.

 3. Please share how much you donated (please donate a minimum of $10), either in the screenshot or in the submission message box when you upload.
 How much you donate has nothing to do with whether or not your song will be played in the listening session and while of course generosity is encouraged, I understand that as a musician/human in this economy, you may be tight on cash.
 You will not be penalized for donating a smaller amount.
 It's just nice to be able to tell the music supervisor how much we all raised.